andywalton7/sdk-test/source/index.html.md

 ```
 PUT https://api.electioapp.com/consignments/manifest
 ```
-Creating a new consignment, allocating it to a suitable carrier service, and then adding it to that service's manifest is perhaps PRO's most basic use case.
-This call flow is useful if you do not need to worry about presenting point-of-purchase delivery options to the customer, and you know that all your items will ship from the same physical location.
+Creating a new consignment, allocating it to a suitable carrier service, printing its delivery labels, and then adding it to that service's manifest is perhaps PRO's most basic use case.
+This call flow is useful if you want to keep your customer checkout journey simple, and you know that all your items will ship from the same physical location.

-There are four steps to the process:
+There are four steps to the flow:

 1. **Create the consignment** - Use the **[Create Consignment](https://docs.electioapp.com/#/api/CreateConsignment)** endpoint to record the details of your new consignment.
 2. **Allocate the consignment** - Use one of PRO's **[Allocation](https://docs.electioapp.com/#/api/AllocateConsignment)** endpoints to select the carrier service that your consignment will use.
-You can select a specific service or group of services, allocate based on pre-set allocation rules, or use filters to select the best service for an individual consignment.
+You can nominate a specific service or group of services, ask PRO to determine the best one to use from a pre-defined group of services, allocate based on pre-set allocation rules, or use filters to select the best service for an individual consignment.
 3. **Get the consignment's labels** - Use the **[Get Labels](https://docs.electioapp.com/#/api/GetLabels)** endpoint to get the delivery label for your consignment.
 4. **Manifest the consignment** - Use the **[Manifest Consignments](https://docs.electioapp.com/#/api/ManifestConsignments)** endpoint to confirm the consignment with the selected carrier.
 At this point, the consignment is ready to ship.

 ![alt text](source/images/create-manifest-flow.png)

-This section gives more detail on each stage of the process, and provides worked examples.
+This section gives more detail on each step of the flow, and provides worked examples.

 <section>